 - External Links - Links on the source URL pointing to other websites.

 - Internal Links - Links on the source URL pointing to other pages of its website.

 - Type - If the link is a special type such as a form, frame, or image link.

-The quick filters available in this report include a search bar to search by anchor (which auto-fills with suggestions), follow vs nofollow links, type (text, image, frame, form) and new and lost.
+The quick filters available in this report include links by ref.
+Domain (to filter for domains sending a larger amount of links), follow vs no follow links, type (text, image, frame, form) and new and lost.
 Filters can be combined to focus on exactly what it is you want to analyze about your competitor’s backlinks.

 As mentioned above, you can combine filters to get deeper insights from your research.
 To get started, here’s a list of suggested filters to find competitive insights in the backlinks report:

 - Find your competitor’s most recently built links by combining New and Follow filters

 - Find topical anchor texts your competitor acquired with the anchor partial match auto-suggest filter